ajju-devs/ThriveWell/README.md

 # ThriveWell - A Holistic Health Portal

 Welcome to **ThriveWell**, your comprehensive portal for good health and well-being.
 This project aims to provide valuable resources, tips, and interactive tools to help individuals achieve holistic health.
-ThriveWell is a part of the IBM Front-End Web Development (FEWD) Internship Project.
+ThriveWell is a part of the IBM Front-End Web Development (FEWD) Internship Project (July 2024).

 ## Table of Contents